yadt/try-it-yourself/README.md

 ### Execute setup scripts

-Then call `./setup.sh` in each of these folders.
+Please execute `./setup.sh` in the directories `yadtclient` and `yadtshell`.
-The `yum` installation run will then ask you how to proceed: review the actions yum will take and type `yes` when appropriate.
+The `yum` installation run will then ask you if you want to proceed: review the actions yum will take and type `yes` when appropriate.

+### Touching the yadtshell log directory

 ```bash
 sudo mkdir /var/log/yadtshell